The following is a video transcript.

 As a side note: almost all road rage incidents can be resolved without the display or use of a firearm.
 You should never display your firearm unless you are in a situation where you must use it to neutralize a threat of death or great bodily injury.
 Pulling a gun during a road rage incident is generally a bad idea.
 Unless, of course, the situation escalates into a deadly-force situation.

-Handgun Storage: Vehicle
+Handgun Storage In A Vehicle

 A person without a valid CWP, who is not otherwise prohibited from possessing a firearm under state or federal law, may have a loaded handgun in their vehicle while traveling through South Carolina.
-So long as the handgun is secured in a closed glove compartment, closed console, closed trunk, or in a closed container secured by an integral faster and transported in the luggage compartment of the vehicle.
+So long as the handgun is secured in a closed glove compartment, closed console, closed trunk, or in a closed container secured by an integral fastener and transported in the luggage compartment of the vehicle.
 This law applies equally to both residents and non-residents of South Carolina.

 Out-of-State Handgun Transfers